Interstate apprenticeships and traineeships

 South Australia

-In South Australia, SkillsSA pays for training.
-It helps students learn skills for growing industries.
-This program lets TAFE NSW deliver subsidised training to registered apprentices and trainees.
+In South Australia, SkillsSA may provide a subsidy towards the total cost of training.
+This program lets TAFE NSW deliver training to eligible SA-registered apprentices and trainees.

 To be eligible for subsidised training in South Australia, you must: